-By Matt Shove, Certified Rock Instructor
+By Matt Shove, Apprentice Alpine Guide, Certified SPI and Rock Instructor

 I often feel very fortunate to be able to talk to almost every Single Pitch Instructor (SPI) Course or Assessment candidate over the telephone.
 Some call it screening, others an interview, but for me, I call it full disclosure.

 I like it when every prospective SPI program participant knows fully what he or she is enrolling in.
 Many have a good idea already, but often ask about the day-to-day curriculum, or time frames, or what they really need to bring, etc. One thing I try hard to do is explain each detail so that everyone is fully prepared and understands that this program is not a climbing skills course, but a climbing instructor skills course.
 This concept is important.
 I have had a number of prospective candidates decide that what they really needed was a multi-day skills program, not an instructor-training program.

 Why or how come?
 Recreational climbers require basic skills to go climbing with their friends, partners, etc. Specific things like releasable rappel systems, instructor tether lines, and 3-in-1 Anchor Systems will have little meaning to the recreational climber.
 In fact, these components that instructors use daily would be difficult comprehend for many climbers.
 Recreational climbers might simply ask why go to all the trouble?